mdkgray/README_generator/generated_README.md/README.md

   # Installation

-  npm install
+  Use npm install to initiate the application

   # Usage

-  Input information to generate README files
+  Answer questions to fill information into the README file

   # License